Shandy100/Stock-Predictor/README.md

 # Stock-Predictor
-Stock prediction using sci-kit and keras
+Stock prediction using Python Library sci-kit and Keras.